amperity/amperity-docs/amperity_reference/source/courier_groups.rst

 .. _courier-groups-configure-duration-alert:

-Configure duration alerts
+Configure runtime alerts
 --------------------------------------------------

 .. courier-groups-configure-duration-alert-start

-A duration alert is a type of workflow alert that is sent when a courier group has run longer than a configured amount of time.
-A duration alert is sent to any email address or Slack channel that is configured for the **Courier group** workflow type.
+A runtime alert is a type of workflow alert that is sent when a courier group has run longer than a configured amount of time.
+A runtime alert is sent to any email address or Slack channel that is configured for the **Courier group** workflow type.

 .. courier-groups-configure-duration-alert-end

-**To configure a duration alert for a courier group**
+**To configure a runtime alert for a courier group**

 .. courier-groups-configure-duration-alert-steps-start